BlogWorkflow documentation · Comparison

 The short version.

 Capture and Scribe both turn a recorded workflow into a step-by-step guide.
-The difference for a Customer Success team comes down to three things: voice narration on every plan, multi-language output without an Enterprise contract, and a Team plan that starts at three seats instead of five.
-The pricing gap is $12 versus $13 to $15 per seat per month, and it widens fast once translation enters the picture.
+The difference for a Customer Success team comes down to three things: AI step rewriting on every plan, multi-language output without an Enterprise contract, and a Team plan that starts at three seats instead of five.
+The pricing gap is $12 versus $13 annual / $17 monthly per seat, and it widens fast once translation enters the picture.

 01 · Section